fletchjp/MERG-Arduino-Software/EVENTS.md

 I have been bringing in some more of the Arduino CBUS codes and also making use of PROGMEM to reduce the use of memory.

+I think that I had an example somewhere of a stepper motor code and at the moment I cannot find it.
+I bought some stepper motors in March 2021 and it is unlike me not to have tried one out.

 ## June 2021

 ## 24th June